The two most important days in your life are the day you are born and the day you find out why. -Mark Twain

 Welcome to a new kind of website for women!
 Now let’s get kicking.

 *We can learn and be inspired by other women.
 Past and present.

 *Beautiful is defined by living your truth.
 Being who you are and not apologizing for it.

 *Each and every one of us has a gift to share with the world.

 *We accept other women for who they are and what they contribute to the world.
 We are all needed to make this crazy blue ball spin in the universe.

 Our founder, Tracy, has published several short stories and has been featured in Huffington Post, More/Divine Caroline Magazine, local newspapers and Scary Mommy.
 A mom, wife, lover of dogs, gardener and self-confessed coffee nut, she is happiest with her nose in a book.
-A top three blogger on Amazon for six years straight, her writing is read by women worldwide.
+A top three blogger on Amazon for seven years straight, her writing is read by women worldwide.

 WRITING FOR NMR- If you have an article or post you think would benefit NMR readers, please submit to firstname.lastname@example.org Our team will consider each submission with respect to the NMR brand.
 If chosen, we will contact you within two weeks.
 Thank you for submitting!

 No Makeup Required is here for YOU, enjoy!